fizzleRaider7645/fantasy_basketball/README.md

 ## Code of Conduct

-Everyone interacting in the CelticsRoster project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/celtics_roster/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Fantasy Basketball project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/fantasy_basketball/blob/master/CODE_OF_CONDUCT.md).